 But I’m not exactly preparing for a calamity.
-Well, maybe I am a little bit…I’m kind of expecting that getting a job that pays me what I used to make is going to be difficult, because jobs like I used to have are now becoming extinct.
-That could be a calamity, if I didn’t take compensating steps.
+Well, maybe I am a little bit…I’m kind of expecting that getting a job that pays me what I used to make is going to be difficult, because jobs like I used to have, are now becoming extinct.
+That could be a calamity if I didn’t take compensating steps.

 Similarly, jobs for young people are few and far between.
 Sir Empath is going to be 18 this year, not far from entering the job market.
-I really don’t believe he’ll have work like I had work, pretty much continuously for almost 40 years.
-I imagine Sir Empath, and O Psychic One after him, will instead have periods of employment interspersed with periods of unemployment.
-I want them to know how to live, and live happily, without being job-dependent.
+I really don’t believe he’ll have work like I had worked, pretty much continuously for almost 40 years.
+I imagine Sir Empath, and O Psychic One after he will instead have periods of employment interspersed with periods of unemployment.
+I want them to know how to live and live happily, without being job-dependent.
 So, learning how to grow and preserve food, learning how to reduce expenses, and learning how to be resourceful are things I want them to get.